scroll-tech/cloak-documentation/docs/integration/deposits.md

 ## Prerequisites

 We recommend using the [`@scroll-tech/cloak-js`](https://github.com/scroll-tech/cloak-js/tree/main) package.
-This package currently supports `viem`, with plans to supports `ethers-js`.
+This package provides the Cloak network configurations, and tools for encrypting and tracking deposits.
+It supports `viem` and `ethers-js`.

 To use this package in your JavaScript or TypeScript project, simply install and then import it: